tkcmada/it_setup_env/npm-sample/README.md

 + vue : ViewModel binding framework. ( Alternative is knockout.js which supports IE6-11)
 + browserify : allow client-side html to use require like node.js ( this comes with many dependencies... )
++ babel, babel-cli : transpiler from ES6 to ES5( but there is typescript )

 DO NOT install these npm package !
 ----------------------------------